Last Update: 12/16/20

 However, many home inspection companies will also carry “error and omissions” coverage.
 This is an insurance policy that covers a buyer from harm in the event the inspector fails to disclose or discover a major defect in the home which should have been reasonably detected by him or her during the inspection.

 What is the importance in getting the added buyer protection of a home inspection if the home inspection company does not have professional malpractice insurance (E&O)?
-Knowing that the inspection company has this insurance in place can give a buyer piece of mind if he or she discovers a serious problem with the property after closing.
+Knowing that the inspection company has this insurance in place can give a buyer peace of mind if he or she discovers a serious problem with the property after closing.

 **Please note, as stated above, a buyer should be familiar with the limitation language in an inspection company’s contract.
 Most inspection companies limit their liability to the cost of the inspection or some other nominal amount.
 A buyer should ask to review this information before hiring an inspector.